meffie/molecule-proxmox/docs/source/examples.rst

      - name: test02

-The ``proxmox_secrets`` setting specifies the path to an external file with settings for the proxmox API connection, such as api_password.
+The ``proxmox_secrets`` setting specifies the path to an external file with settings for the Proxmox API connection, such as api_password.
 If this is a regular file, it should be a yaml file with the settings to be included.
 If the file is an executable, the file will be run and the stdout will be combined with the driver options.
 The output of the script needs to be valid yaml